kjappelbaum/ml_molsim/README.md

 ### Run it locally (recommended)

-First, you need to create a conda environment using the `environment.yml` file we provide in this repository.

-If you do not already have anaconda installed, head over to https://docs.conda.io/en/latest/miniconda.html and install a Python 3.7 version for your operating system.

-Then, create a new folder and clone this repository
+Create a new folder and clone this repository (you need `git` for this, if you get a `missing command` error for `git` you can install it with `sudo apt-get install git`)

 ```(bash)
 git clone --depth 1 https://github.com/kjappelbaum/ml_molsim2020.git